wspek/batch-convert/README.md

 ### Show help
 `batchconvert -h`

-### Convert multiple images to a new image format and output destination files in the same directory.
-`batchconvert --file [FILE [FILE ...]]] --format 'jpg' .`

-### Convert multiple images to a new image format and output destination files in a different directory.
-`batchconvert --file [FILE [FILE ...]]] --format 'jpg' FOLDER`

-### Convert all images in a folder to a new image format and output the destination files in a different directory
-`batchconvert --input [FOLDER] --format 'jpg' FOLDER`

-### Resize multiple images to a new image size and output destination files in the same directory.
-`batchconvert --file [FILE [FILE ...]]] --resize 3000 2000 .`

-### Resize multiple images to a new image size and output destination files in a different directory.
-`batchconvert --file [FILE [FILE ...]]] --resize 3000 2000 FOLDER`

-### Resize multiple images in a folder to a new image size and output destination files in a different directory.
+### Resize images in folder to new image size and output destination files in a different directory.
-`batchconvert --input [FOLDER] FOLDER --resize 3000 2000 FOLDER`
+`batchconvert --input [FOLDER] --resize 3000 2000 FOLDER`